 Acupuncture reduces pain by reducing inflammation, increasing blood circulation, and releasing endorphins.
-Acupuncture isn't a panacea, but it is excellent at stopping aches and pains.

 Chronic pain is hard to live with, hard to talk about, and it affects life in unexpected ways.
 Everyone experiences pain differently and each ache and pain should be carefully self-assessed.
 Chronic pain can cause irritability, lost productivity, lower quality of life, and contribute to depression.